238alexg/322/src/README.txt

 	asset_report.html: Loads/posts data generating asset reports for facilities/dates
 	dispose_asset.html: Allows qualified users to dispose of assets error.html: A generic template feeding various errors to the user.
-Also links back to the dashboard.
+Also links back to the dashboard. approve_req.html: Allows Facilities Officers to approve of transit requests transfer_report.html: Post and displays reports for assets in transit on the given date transfer_req.html: Allows Logistics Officers to post requests for asset transfers update_transit.html: Allows Logistics Officers to update transfer's transit status success.html: Unused, a temporary file used during testing